texfaq/texfaq.github.io/FAQ-verbfile.md

 ---
+title:  Including a file verbatim in LaTeX
 section: Adjusting the typesetting
 subsection: Typesetting specialities
 date: 2014-06-10
 ---

-# Including a file verbatim in LaTeX

 A good way is to use Rainer Sch&ouml;pf's [`verbatim`](https://ctan.org/pkg/verbatim) package, which provides a command `\verbatiminput` that takes a file name as